Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 1.7:
 - Added a config option to launch FTL via Steam, if possible
+- Added an alternate location to automatically find SteamApps/ on linux

 1.6:
 - Fixed modorder not being saved properly